 This is in line with our Lord Jesus Christ’s elaboration of the Ten Commandments during His Sermon on the Mount (Matthew 5:21–48).
 Sin is committed the moment it is conceived in the heart, even before it is actually committed.
 Avoiding the seven things God hates will help us expose our hidden intentions and motives.

 The following is Proverbs’ list of seven things God hates:

 Arrogant (haughty) eyes: This describes a feeling of pride and looking down upon others (Philippians 2:3, 5–11).
 When we begin to think of ourselves more highly and with unparalleled importance, we are forgetting the fact that anything good in us is the result of Christ living in us and that the old self is now dead (Galatians 2:20).
 Often, believers feel superior to other believers when they receive godly wisdom and display amazing tenacity against sin.
 We fail to realize these gifts were given by God through Christ and fanned into flame by the Holy Spirit and are not due to our own goodness.
 This sin of pride is so detested by the LORD that Paul was kept from committing this sin by being provided with “a thorn in the flesh” to humble him (2 Corinthians 12:7).

 Lying tongue: A lying tongue is one that speaks falsehood, knowingly and willingly, with an intention to deceive others.
 Lying can be used to impugn the character of a brother or to flatter a friend.
 It is a most detestable evil to God, who is a God of truth.
 Nothing we do causes us to more closely resemble the devil, who is the father of lies (John 8:44).

 Hands that shed innocent blood: This refers to cold-blooded murder.
-We may never have orchestrated killing someone or never have touched a gun or knife, but in Matthew 5:21–24, Jesus says that anyone hating someone else unreasonably without offering room for forgiveness commits a sin equivalent to murder.
+We may never have orchestrated killing someone or never have touched a gun or knife, but in Matthew 5:21–24, Jesus says that anyone who is angry with someone else unreasonably without offering room for forgiveness commits a sin equivalent to murder.
 John reiterates this concept in 1 John 3:15.